zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/coalesce-on-update-expression.md

 # CoalesceOnUpdateExpression

-The `CoalesceOnUpdateExpression` allows you to not update any column in if the specified value is `null` and its database value is not null when `BulkMerge` method is executed.
+The `CoalesceOnUpdateExpression` allows you to not update any column in if the specified value is `null` and its database value is not null when `BulkUpdate` method is executed.

 The following example will update only those columns in which the specified value is not null.